 www sub-domain to your Heroku app URL (

 To confirm your setup, verify that all requests are being resolved by CloudFlare.
 The easiest way to do this is to inspect the HTTP headers using the

 $ curl -I ryandaigle.com HTTP/1.1 200 OK Server: cloudflare-nginx ...
 Set-Cookie: __cfduid=askdjfalk8a98a9sd8fa9sda9jkar8; expires=Mon, 23-Dec-2019 23:50:00 GMT; path=/; domain=.ryandaigle.com

 You can identify a CloudFlare-handled request by two response headers: the

 Server being set to

 cloudflare-nginx and a

 __cfduid cookie.
 If you see these two headers in the response then CloudFlare is properly handling your request.
-For my domain it took several hours to see these headers appear, so sleep on it if you're not seeing this after configuring the DNS.

 Now that your DNS is properly configured I'd suggest browsing the CloudFlare app store and your site's CloudFlare settings for all the cool toys and switches you now have at your disposal.
 They also have a good blog post for new users.